f.lapo.it

 price "increase" in Austria by shrinking product sizes (price is still the same but...).

-Ross McFarlane mastodon (AP)
+Ross mastodon (AP)

 Not all heroes wear capes and fly.